Frankincense (Ru Xiang)

 Meridians: Heart, Liver, Spleen

-Key TCM Actions & Medicinal Uses: Moves Qi and Blood/Prevents Stagnation: amenorrhea, dysmenorrhea or postpartum abdominal pain due to blood stasis, blood stasis related to traumatic injuries, painful swellings, masses, chest or abdominal pain due to blood stagnation.
-Relaxes the Sinews: promotes the free flow of Qi and Blood in the Meridians, relieves rigidity and spasms.
-Reduces Swelling and Generates Flesh: used topically to reduce swelling, generate flesh, alleviate pain and promote healing of wounds and sores, includes sore mouths and gums.
+Medicinal Uses: Amenorrhea, dysmenorrhea or postpartum abdominal pain due to blood stasis, blood stasis related to traumatic injuries, painful swellings, masses, chest or abdominal pain due to blood stagnation, cancer, asthma, wheezing, shortness of breath, headaches, promotes the free flow of Qi and Blood in the Meridians, relieves rigidity and spasms, used topically to reduce swelling, generate flesh, alleviate pain and promote healing of wounds and sores, includes acne, sore mouths and gums, leprosy.

 Parts Most Frequently Used: Dried Gum Resin, Oil